 How Safe do Women & girls feel when walking home after a night out or walking alone anywhere?

-In last years ONS (Office for National Statistics) survey,
+In a 2021 ONS (Office for National Statistics) survey,

 • People felt less safe when walking alone after dark than during the day in a quiet street close to home; a busy public space; and a park or open space.